Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Dual Bounding

-In linear and mixed-integer programming, strict inequalities such as the ones required for $\dist\in\mathcal{P}$ (the strictly positive density property for all $\xiT\in\xisupp$) often cause numerical and theoretical difficulties, thus are not desirable.
-To avoid these inequalities, in the following discussions we modify the DRO model to improve its numerical behavior.
-Denote by $ \bar{\mathcal{P}}$ a superset of $\mathcal{P}$ that also admits distributions with support $\bar{\xisupp} \subset \xisupp$, i.e., allows $p(\xiT)=0$ for some $\xiT\in\xisupp$.
+In linear and mixed-integer programming, strict inequalities such as the ones required for $\dist\in {\crev \mathcal{P}^{>}}$ (the strictly positive density property for all $\xiT\in\xisupp$) often cause numerical and theoretical difficulties, thus are not desirable.
+To avoid these inequalities, in the following discussions, we modify the {\crev DO} model to improve its numerical behaviour.
+Denote by $ \mathcal{P}^{\geq}$ a superset of $\mathcal{P}^{>}$ that also admits distributions {\crev that} allow $p(\xiT)=0$ for some $\xiT\in\xisupp$.
 Consider the problem: